typedb/typedb-driver/csharp/README.md

    ```
    bazel build //csharp:driver-csharp
    ```
-   The C# library will be produced at: `bazel-bin/csharp/driver-csharp/{target_framework}/driver-csharp.dll`
+   All the needed C# libraries will be produced at: `bazel-bin/csharp/`, with the main one being: `bazel-bin/csharp/driver-csharp/{target_framework}/TypeDB.Driver.dll`.
+3. Examples of building and using Bazel-based C# applications with the produced dependencies can be found in `csharp/Test/Integration/Examples`.

 ## Examples
 ### TypeDB Core